 The Anne Kantor Fellowships: a unique program providing paid training opportunities for future new voices.

-The Anne Kantor Fellowships are a graduate style program that will provide on-the-job training to equip and encourage new voices in Australia's future policy and democratic debates.
+The Anne Kantor Fellowships are a graduate style program that provide on-the-job training to equip and encourage new voices in Australia's future policy and democratic debates.

 The objectives of the program are to:

 - create an experienced pool of Fellows with the skills and experience to effectively advocate for change

 - establish a pipeline of new voices to contribute to Australia's future policy and democratic debates

 - build relationships and drive future collaboration with partner organisations and other stakeholders

 How it works

 The programs will fund up to eight Fellows per annum for a period of 12 months (or the part-time equivalent).

 Fellows will receive training and mentoring to develop skills and experience in public policy and advocacy at both the Australia Institute and/or a partner organisation.
 Partner organisations may receive either a funded Fellowship placement or offer a Fellow a secondment to their organisation.

 - Support to develop skills and gain experience in public policy and advocacy at both the Australia Institute and/or at a partner organisation.

-- Mentoring: Fellows will be mentored by Australia Institute staff who will offer their knowledge and experience and provide advice to guide and support the Fellow during the program.
+- Mentoring from Australia Institute staff who will offer their knowledge and experience and provide advice to guide and support the Fellow during the program.

 Partners in the program will provide placement and/or project opportunities for Fellows to work on during the Fellowship.
 This may involve interstate travel for short periods.